wrapperband/OpenTrafficSurvey/README.md

 The aim of Open Traffic Survey is to outline a procedure which retains un-tamperable (video) evidence of Traffic characteristics and provide an open source spreadsheet into which data can be input and visualised with charts.

+The Template spreadsheet contains data from a real world test case and the documentation compares various data collection measurements, calculates errors and variability and  observations from the test data collected.

 **Open Traffic Survey : History of development**

 The Open Traffic Survey is the result of "6 years work" (not contiguous) monitoring and analysing the traffic on a minor road in Oldham.

 The methodology arises from long term notes / study of how A.I. or Machine Learning techniques could assist in continuous environmental surveys such as traffic levels. i.e. it is an open source project to enable Environmental monitoring, contributions welcome.

+*Gathering Objective data*

 The necessity to start manual analysis and record keeping arose out of the requirement of a local planning action group to have some source of "provable in court" information on the environment and how it was changing.
-That investigation resulted in various charts and calculations to show/ visualise the true effect of "average vehicle flows" being experienced by the community.
+That investigation resulted in various charts and calculations to show / visualise the true effect of "average vehicle flows" being experienced by the community.

+*Analysing and Visualising what that data means*

 It was also envisaged that the system could be used to confirm or refute the error levels of "official data" collected at the time.
 In the test case where Traffic readings were taken at a non standard road position which would emphasis the low speed under counting, a known source of inherent error when using the low cost "Traffic Speed Surveys" systems for calculating "Traffic Flow Rates".